Double descent: When do neural quantum states generalize?: Details of the training data

 To contrast with the data splitting protocols described thus far, which make use of the true Born distribution $p_\Omega$, we also generate training and test sets by randomly splitting spin configurations and their amplitudes between the training and test sets.
-This protocol is synonymous with sampling configurations from a uniform distribution, and thus, it is agnostic to the true ground-state wavefunction.
+This protocol is synonymous with sampling configurations (without replacement) from a uniform distribution, and thus, it is agnostic to the true ground-state wavefunction.
+In this work, we consider training datasets, $\mathcal{D}_\mathrm{Train}^{\mathrm{unif.}\,75\%}$, with $75\%$ of all spin configurations sampled from the uniform distribution.
+This type of training dataset resembles samples drawn from a randomly initialized NQS.
+The corresponding test datasets contain the spin configurations not in the training dataset, i.e. $\mathcal{D}_\mathrm{Test}^{\mathrm{unif.}\,75\%} = \{\vec{\sigma}\}\,\backslash\,\mathcal{D}_\mathrm{Train}^{\mathrm{unif.}\,75\%}$.
 Datasets generated with different seeds can have a very different quality, which manifests in the training process, as described in the main text.
 In particular, the quality of a given generated training set hinges on how many high-probability configurations the training set contains.
-For the critical TFIM ($h=1$), there are two high-probability configurations that dominate the Born distribution.
+For the critical TFIM ($h=1$), there are two spin configurations with particularly high probabilities which dominate the Born distribution.
 Each dataset generated for our experiments either contained both of these configurations (see an example in panels (c), (g) in \cref{fig:datasets}) or only one of them (an example in panels (d), (h) in \cref{fig:datasets}).
 We used these datasets to obtain the results presented in Figs. 3 and 4 in the main text.
-The orange lines in Fig. 4 correspond to this dataset.
+The orange lines in Fig. 4 correspond to NQS trained on this type of dataset.

-In order to more concretely compare the datasets produced with the described protocols, we also consider the fraction of the PDF corresponding to $p_\Omega$ present in each training data set.
+In order to more concretely compare the datasets produced with the described protocols, we also consider the fraction of the PDF corresponding to $p_\Omega$ present in each training dataset.
 This fraction is defined as

 As mentioned, the first data splitting we consider produces datasets with the most information about $p_\Omega$, with a value of $F=0.996$.
 Even though datasets produced with importance sampling, or sampling with replacement, still contain the configurations with the highest probabilities, there is significantly less information about the target distribution with a value of $F=0.861$ for the seed shown in \cref{fig:datasets}.
 This is a direct consequence of the fact that the number of unique configurations in the training set is significantly less than the total size of the training set.
 Interestingly, the value of $F$ for the randomly generated training set shown in \cref{fig:datasets} (c), (g), $F=0.834$, is not much smaller than the dataset generated via importance sampling.
 Notably, that dataset contains both high-probability configurations, as seen in \cref{fig:datasets} (c).
 If only one of the high-probability configurations is in the training set, as is the case for the randomly generated dataset shown in \cref{fig:datasets} (d), (h), then the value of $F$ drops to $F=0.687$.